Mistyttm/mistyttmpersonalsite/README.md

 # Misty Rose!
-The code source for my personal website built with react and vite, hosted on vercel
+The code source for my personal website built with react and vite, hosted on vercel.
+Hopefully I will have a domain soon

 ## Home Page
 ![Home page](home_page.png)